yagyesh127/Intune-StuckSync-Fixer/README.md

 # Intune-StuckSync-Fixer
-Intune proactive remediation for stuck device sync
+An Intune Proactive Remediation that detects stuck device sync by validating MDM transport, IME execution health, and IME activity freshness — and safely remediates only when appropriate.

 ## Features
 - Detection + Remediation split